Ask the pioneers: What’s next for materials science?

 ─And now you are working on the development of high-frequency, high-voltage devices using the same material?

 The natural progression in the theory of semiconductors is that those with large bandgaps are suited for high frequencies, but not many people were working on power devices in those days.
-The high-frequency applications for GaN emerged around the same time that we learned of its long lifespan in blue lasers.
+The high-frequency applications for GaN emerged around the same time that we learned of its long lifetime in blue lasers.
 Power devices and high-frequency devices also require the use of tough materials.
 Practical ultraviolet LEDs or lasers likely could not be realized outside the family of GaN, and GaN is also most promising for use in high-frequency devices since the device dimensions must be scaled down to increase frequency and power could not be produced without a high breakdown field.
 In my experience of manufacturing LEDs, GaN proved best from a productivity standpoint for devices handling high frequencies, but I think a variety of materials can all be used for different purposes.

 Most GaN LEDs are being developed in the industrial sector.
 However, very little progress has been made around the world on applications for high-frequency and high-voltage devices, and I think universities have a lot more work to do than the industrial world.
 At the same time, social implementation will not progress with the attitude that companies must pull their weight after universities have done their part.
 In order to get companies to commit, universities must first take steps to demonstrate actual viability; in other words, show that a semiconductor can be operated any number of times or that a battery can be repeatedly charged.
 Companies will not initiate production without people willing to toil alongside them.
 I believe university research institutes must think things all the way through to innovation creation.